Please select a partnership to see additional information:

 “Anyone whose whereabouts cannot be established will be considered as missing until located and their well-being or otherwise confirmed.

-Our overriding principle is ‘Every missing episode is potentially serious’.
+The overriding principle is ‘Every missing episode is potentially serious’.

 Our joint aim is to reduce the incidence of all children and young people going missing, and if they do, to reduce the risk of them suffering harm and recover them to safety as soon as possible.
 We do this through partnership working, information sharing, problem solving, and performance management.

-Each LSCB partnership will monitor compliance with local protocols and monitor the appropriateness and relevance of this policy.
+Each safeguarding partnership will monitor compliance with local protocols and monitor the appropriateness and relevance of this policy.
 Together we will take steps to ensure improved responses and practice thereby delivering better outcomes for children and young people.

 Where known information is minimal, the risk cannot be accurately assessed without active investigation.
 It does not mean low or no risk; appropriate lines of enquiry should be set to gather the required information to inform the risk assessment.